Winter 2025/26: How Home Care Providers Can Strengthen Hospital Discharge Capacity

 1) Rapid Response Intake (0–72 hours)

-• Single-front-door triage: a dedicated winter intake inbox/phone monitored 7am–9pm; escalation tree for out-of-hours.
+• Single-front-door triage: a dedicated winter intake inbox/phone monitored 7am–9pm; escalation tree for out-of-hours; one named decision-maker per shift so referrals don’t drift.

 • Mini-assessment on day 0: mobility, cognition, continence, nutrition, hydration, skin integrity, meds, equipment, lone-working risks, mental capacity/consent.
 Record reasonable adjustments (communication, interpreters, accessible information).